How Much Does Pea Gravel Cost in 2025?

 Bulk Discounts

 Along with the raw material cost of pea gravel, the type of project plays a big role in calculating your overall budget.
 Due to varying depth requirements, certain projects cost more to cover the same area.
-For example, driveways need a depth of at least six inches to accommodate heavy vehicles.
+For example, driveways need a depth of at least six inches to accommodate heavy vehicles, whereas walkways and garden paths only require two to three inches.

 Here are some estimates for these common projects: